UNT conducts a routine test of its Eagle Alert system once every long semester. This is a good time to check your contact information at my.unt.edu.

 - health and public safety emergencies like chemical spills, fires or violence

 Messages not only notify you about the situation but also let you know what kind of action you need to take.
+Follow up Eagle Alert messages will provide updated information for ongoing situations, as needed.
+Follow up messages also may include recorded voice messages.

 Who decides what you will hear?